-Nevertheless, it’s not always possible to self-massage certain body parts manually, like, for instance, parts of your back, although you could use tools or appliances to reach those areas.
+You can learn to give yourself a Foot Massage, Hand Massage, Abdominal Massage, Ear Massage, or Head Massage, to name some examples.
+Nevertheless, it’s not always possible to self-massage certain body parts, such as parts of your back, although you could use tools or appliances to reach those areas.
 It’s also harder to massage deeply or perform deep stretches doing it yourself.

 On the other hand, obvious advantages of Self-Massage are lower costs, the option to do it whenever and wherever one wants, feeling less self-conscious (i.e. inhibitions when being touched by a therapist), and being able to take into account the proper massage precautions and contraindications (you know your own body best and, for instance, wouldn’t over-massage or over-stretch easily).

 In any case, it’s advised to officially learn to do a Self-Massage modality and not to just try.
 For instance, the genital and abdominal areas are important and complicated parts of our body, and need proper handling.
 Another example of precaution: one generally doesn’t directly massage on the bones or on the spine.

 Moreover, perhaps not all massage types are suitable or pleasant for you, and some massage treatment modalities are more difficult to learn than others.
 It’s a bit of a discovery tour and that takes some time.